 - Butter baking sheets or line them with parchment paper.

-- Beat the softened butter with both sugars in a large bowl until creamy.
+- Beat softened ½ cup unsalted butter with ½ cup granulated white sugar and ½ cup brown sugar in a large bowl until creamy.
 You can use the stand mixer with the paddle attachment or a hand-held electric beater.

-- Add egg, vanilla and liqueur (if using) and mix well.
+- Add 1 egg, 2 teaspoons vanilla extract and 1 teaspoon rum or hazelnut liqueur (if using) and mix well.

-- Add the dry ingredients (flour, baking powder, baking soda, and salt) and mix at low speed until a few dry spots remain.
+- Add the sifted dry ingredients (1 ⅔ cups all-purpose flour, pinch baking powder, ½ teaspoon baking soda and ¼ teaspoon salt) and mix at low speed until a few dry spots remain.
 Don’t overbeat at this point, and scrape the sides of the bowl and bottom with a rubber spatula to integrate well.

-- Add the dark chocolate chips and butterscotch chips.
+- Add the ½ cup semisweet chocolate chips and ⅔ cup butterscotch chips.
 Mix with a spatula until no dry spots remain.

 - Scoop cookie dough balls and place them on the prepared sheets, spacing them two inches apart.
 Or drop by tablespoons if you don't have a cookie scoop.
 You can add extra chips on top of each cookie before baking.